USER-TOURNE/TOURNE-TABLE/README.md

 | Power - maximum | 93.24 W | **40.44 W** |
 | Power - standard deviation | 9.85 | **2.57** |

 Standard deviation fell ~73 % on CPU and ~74 % on power.
-The original wasn't just heavier on average - it worked in **bursts**, and bursts are what drive thermal spikes and fan ramping.
+The baseline wasn't just heavier on average - it worked in **bursts**, and bursts are what drive thermal spikes and fan ramping.

 That matches the root cause the profiler found: a render thread waking on every vsync, and a full-image blur re-evaluated every frame.
 Both bursty, repetitive workloads - exactly the profile that produces this variance.